(Updated Aug. 9, 2016)

 (Flood hit .296 [32-for-108] in his career against Koufax.)

 What happened next sparked much debate.
-Dodgers manager Walter Alston went to the mound and, according to United Press International, ordered Koufax to intentionally walk Orlando Cepeda, putting the potential go-ahead run on base.
+Dodgers manager Walter Alston went to the mound and, according to United Press International and the Los Angeles Times, ordered Koufax to intentionally walk Orlando Cepeda, putting the potential go-ahead run on base.

 “I didn’t argue,” Koufax said.
 “But I doubt that we would have done it if we were playing at home.”